ddiston/ddiston/README.md

 >     Technical:
 >        - Honours BSc Graduate in Health Sciences (Epidemiology/Statistics) from Brock University
 >        - Diploma Graudate in Data Science from BrainStation
->        - Specialization Certificate in Applied Data Science from the University of Michigan
+>        - Specialization Certificate in Applied Data Science from the University of Michigan (Feb 2021)
 >
 >     Music:
 >        - Master of Music (Opera Performance) from the University of Toronto